-At the Rio+20 Conference, Member States decided to launch a process to develop a set of Sustainable Development Goals (SDGs).
+Member States decided to launch a process to develop a set of Sustainable Development Goals (SDGs) at the Rio+20 Conference.
 These goals were to build upon the Millennium Development Goals and converge with the post 2015 development agenda.

-On 25 September 2015, the United Nations General Assembly formally adopted the universal, integrated and transformative 2030 Agenda for Sustainable Development, along with a set of 17 Sustainable Development Goals and 169 associated targets.
+On 25 September 2015, the United Nations General Assembly formally adopted the universal, integrated and transformative 2030 Agenda for Sustainable Development, along with a set of 17 SDGs and 169 associated targets.

 The adoption of the 2030 Agenda and its SDGs represent a change of paradigm of the international policies on development cooperation.
 The EU has committed to implement the SDGs both in its internal and external policies.

 This is how the EU is already implementing these 17 goals in its development policy:

 Goal 1: End poverty in all its forms everywhere